Hope4Livi’s Research Goals

 Future Research Opportunities

-1) Expand access to the G947R mouse model
+4. Expand access to the G947R mouse model - Funding needed!

-Developed at Northwestern University by making it more available to researchers focusing on AHC.
-We seek to make this model available through a contract-research-organization (CRO).
+The Northwestern University mouse model available to researchers focusing on AHC through a contract-research-organization (CRO).

 We wish to conduct our studies in as similar a manner as possible to those conducted previously so that any learnings or outcomes observed within the G947R mouse model, or the other AHC mouse models, may be more easily compared.